Naval Action Force: Sovereignty vessels

-Three Patrouilleur Antilles Guyane (PAG), based in French Guiana and Martinique, are larger and more capable of the offshore patrol mission than the P 400s.
+Three Patrouilleur Antilles Guyane (PAG), are based in French Guiana and Martinique replacing the former P 400s.

-Three unique patrol vessels (Le Malin at Réunion, Arago for French Polynesia, and Fulmar for Saint Pierre and Miquelon) conduct inshore patrol missions in their respective areas.
+There are also two unique patrol vessels (Le Malin at Réunion and Fulmar for Saint Pierre and Miquelon) which are ex-trawlers fulfilling patrol missions in their respective areas.
+Le Malin will be replaced by a POM-class vessel in 2027, while an additional POM-class ships are to further reinforce the French naval presence in the Indian Ocean and the Pacific.

 The patrol boats of the Gendarmerie Maritime carry out law enforcement operations primarily in ports and coastal waters.
 These include six 32 m coastal patrol boats (Patrouilleur côtier de Gendarmerie maritime or PCGM), based in Cherbourg (2), Lorient, Toulon, Guadeloupe, and French Polynesia.
 There are twenty-four 20 m coastal surveillance launches (vedette côtière de surveillance maritime), nineteen deployed around metropolitan France and five deployed overseas, generally responding to both maritime and departmental prefects for law enforcement in coastal waters.
-Eight 12 m launches (vedette de sûreté maritime et portuaire), are located in Le Havre, Cherbourg, Brest, Marseilles, and Toulon.
+Eight 12 m launches (vedette de sûreté maritime et portuaire), are located in Le Havre, Cherbourg, Brest, Marseille, and Toulon.

 Four overseas support and assistance vessels (bâtiments de soutien et d'assistance outre-mer) of the D'Entrecasteaux class have been constructed and deployed to New Caledonia, French Polynesia, Réunion, and Martinique.

-Two of four planned home support and assistance vessels (bâtiments de soutien et d'assistance métropolitains) of the Loire class have been constructed and deployed to Brest and Toulon (with two in each port when the last two are completed).
+Four home support and assistance vessels (bâtiments de soutien et d'assistance métropolitains) of the Loire class have been constructed and deployed to Brest and Toulon (with two in each port).

 Support ships

 The support ships allow the French naval forces to be present anywhere on the planet, regardless of the remoteness of their bases.
 These ships operate independently or are integrated into tactical groups.
 They shuttle between harbours and fleets, giving them months of operational capabilities by feeding fuel, ammunition, food, water, spare parts and mail.
+A class of up to four new underway support ships, the Jacques Chevallier-class, began service entry in 2023/24.

 There is also one permanent mechanics ship, Jules Verne, which can repair other ships.
 The spy ship Dupuy de Lôme is used for intelligence gathering and the tracking ship Monge is used to develop new weapon systems, especially those related to nuclear deterrence.